Year Six

 Faith and Belief

-For this unit, we will be studying the religion of Christianity.
-Pupils will explore the area of salvation and answer, using their opinion, what difference the resurrection made for Christians.
+For this unit, we will be studying Humanism.
+Pupils will explore that Humanism emphasises reason, empathy and a scientific understanding of the world rather than religious beliefs.
+They will investigate that it encourages people to live ethical and fulfilling lives based on logic and kindness.
 By the end of the unit, they will be able to answer these sentence starters: